How Much Does it Cost to Put in a Stair Chair Lift?

 To get started, consider your staircase.
 Will you need the stair lift chair to go in a simple, straight-line or does it need to change direction or bend around a corner?
 If you know what type of stair lift you need (e.g. straight, curved, outdoor), use the buttons below to see a cost breakdown for that particular category.
 Or if you are not sure, please continue reading.

-Some of the cost variations are due to the variety of models and manufacturers that we offer.
-Just as with buying a car, different lifts have different base prices as well as unique available options.
+Some of the cost variations of a chair lift are due to the variety of models and manufacturers that we offer.
+Just as with buying a car, different chair lifts for stairs have different base prices as well as unique available options.
 A stair lift in the $3,250 range will be a more basic model, purchased with the goal of transporting a user up and down a staircase.
 This type of unit may have limited options for add-ons.
 A stair lift that starts in the $4,500 range will be a higher-end model and may have standard features such as a slimmer profile and higher weight capacity.
 It would also have additional customization options, such as power-folding rail and seat material and color options to better match your home’s décor.

 While this cost may seem high at first, it is important to consider the costs of alternatives.
 You could move out of your multi-story home in favor of a single-story unit, but this comes with realtor fees, closing costs, and moving costs, not to mention the emotional cost of giving up your home and neighborhood.
 If you were to move into an assisted living facility, you would pay $4,300 per month, on average – at that rate, a lift would have paid itself off after just the first month!
 Nursing home costs are even higher, averaging $8,800 per month for a private room.
 By comparison, the cost is trivial and comes with the added benefit of staying comfortable and independent in the home you love!

-Stair Lift Rentals
+Stair Lift Rental Cost

 Curious about rental options?
 Click here to learn more about our rental options